 Adoption for Gay and Lesbian Singles

 Gay and lesbian singles and couples may adopt in the United States both in a private adoption and in most states through foster care or adoption of a waiting child.
-They may openly adopt in a very few foreign countries but A Love Beyond Borders does not currently offer adoption services in country which currently allows adoption by gay and lesbian applicants.
-We do provide home study, pre-placement and post placement services for gay and lesbian individuals and couples so that you may pursue a private adoption in the US or if you find a country that will accept your adoption petition.
+They may openly adopt in a very few foreign countries.
+As noted above, in November 2015 the high court of Colombia approved gay and lesbian single and couples to adopt!
+It is the first foreign country in which we are able to offer adoption services for gay and lesbians, and we welcome you to apply.
+We have always provided home study, pre-placement and post placement services for gay and lesbian individuals and couples in the US and continue to offer the essential services so that you may pursue a private adoption in the US or if you find a country that will accept your adoption petition.
 The Bureau of Consular Affairs, US Department of State has some information regarding LGBT inter-country adoptions.
 Access their resources at this link.

 If you feel that adopting a child is your heart's desire contact us to find out the inter-country program that best meets your wants and qualifications.
 Call A Love Beyond Borders today at 303-333-1572 or fill out the application at Apply for Adoption.